Proven-Paradox/shaper-system/Handbook.md

 #### Body and Soul
 Your wholeness of spirit leads to wholeness of body.
 You may use your Soul in place of Strength to determine your HP.

-#### But Seriously, Me First
-When called to make an Initiative check, you may choose to count one of your two 10 sided dice as an automatic 10.
-You still roll both die and presumably choose to turn the lower of the two into a 10.
-You can do this after seeing the result of Boon and Bane rerolls.
-//Keeping my eye on this one.
-May be too much.

-#### Curse Eater
-When a target suffering from a Curse you cast dies or is knocked out, you immediately heal HP and MP equal to twice your Soul.
-This healing increases by an amount equal to your twice your Soul each Hero Tier (so Soul x 4 at Hero Tier 2, Soul x 6 at Hero Tier 3, and so on).
-//Maybe not enough to be a capstone?
-Will consider additional effects.

 #### Death Dealer
 Sometimes the best solution is to just hit harder.
 Increase your damage multiplier on all successful damaging Abilities by 1.
 You may only take this Talent if your Level is at least 10.
 This is an Exclusive Talent, and you may only have one Exclusive Talent.